ngbgithub/The-One-True-Makefile/README.md

     to modify the build/install process.

 * Add in your own modules.
-(You can replace the `foo` module and/or the `tinyxml` module, and use them as templates.
+(You can replace the `foo` module and/or the `tinyxml2` module, and use them as templates.
 It's unlikely the "Hello, world!"  functionality provided by the foo module will be super-useful for your project, anyway.)